FJortay/DISCO-Collective-Intelligence/README.md

 ## **DICOS Societal Project**
-Basic principles for a IA based & universal co-management IT system
+Basic principles for a universal and intelligent co-management IT system

 - [1.
 Summary](#1-summary)
 - [2.
 IT Infrastructure (Back-office)](#2-it-infrastructure-back-office)